Nutrition Programs at Schools in San Diego

 Bachelor of Science in Dietetics

-The dietetics program consists of 88 credits of major coursework and covers holistic health topics similar to the nutrition and food degree program.
+The dietetics program consists of 86 units of major coursework and covers holistic health topics similar to the nutrition and food degree program.
 This degree program also includes fieldwork in nutrition education and dietary counseling, community nutrition and foodservice management.
 In addition, students complete a medical nutrition therapy practicum.
-The program meets the requirements for the American Dietetic Association and prepares students for careers as Registered Dieticians.
+The program meets the requirements for the American Dietetic Association and prepares students for careers as Registered Dietitians.

 San Diego Mesa College